Fenrear/info1601/docs/index.md

 ## [Slack Group Invite Link](https://join.slack.com/t/intoweb/shared_invite/enQtOTIwNjk3ODA5MTQxLWNkNDAyN2EwYWIyNTM1YTg5MTFlNzg3YjgwNjc3N2Q0MTBjYWYzYmViZTA0YzY5MTczMjIwZWNmZDlmNTM1ZGI)
 Slack is a messaging and collaboration platform we shall use for labs and communication.

+## Taking Attendence
+A QR code will be given for each lab.
+Scanning the QR code will take you to a form to take roll.
+You can inatall a QR code scanner on you phone or use the folling sites on the lab machines.

+<a href="https://www.the-qrcode-generator.com/scan" target="blank">Qr Code Scanner</a>

 ## Lab Assignments (Updated 27/01/2020)

 !!! warning "Changing Streams"